Advertisement

 The CX-30 hits the sweet spot for modern car buyers, and it’s ranked up alongside the CX-5 SUV and 3 hatchback as the firm’s top sellers.
 As it’s based on the 3, the CX-30 uses the same mild hybrid engines (including the extremely clever ‘spark controlled compression ignition’ petrol that uses techniques from diesel motors to increase efficiency) and gearboxes, and has a very similar interior.

 On the road the hatchback origins are immediately tangible, and the CX-30 benefits from being lower than most of its rivals.
-It handles sharply and rides well, with a great gear change (as it should be from the same stable as the MX-5 convertible).
+It handles sharply, has a lovely crisp manual gearbox (as it should, given it's from the same stable as the MX-5 convertible), though the ride isn't quite as soft as some of its counterparts.

 Advertisement - Page continues below

-It's not as roomy as it should be inside the car, mind, feeling a little cramped in the back.
-The sunroof on the car we ran really helped lift the cabin.
+It's not as roomy as it should be inside, feeling a little cramped in the back.
+A sunroof really helps to lift the cabin.

 What are the engines like?

-Fuel economy varies from around 43mpg up to around 50mpg depending on which combo you go for – we had a good drive over a few days in the 2WD e-Skyactiv X manual rated at 49.6mpg and got in the low 40s over mixed roads.
+Fuel economy varies from around 43mpg up to around 50mpg depending on which combo you go for.
+We’ve spent time in both variants: in the e-Skyactiv G we saw 38mpg over mixed roads versus the official 47.1mpg rating, and in the 2WD e-Skyactiv X manual we saw low 40s versus the on-paper figure of 49.6mpg.

 What's the verdict?

-The CX-30 is a decent car – it handles well, looks smart and has a decent interior.
-But as is always the case with crossovers, the conventional car on which it’s based – in this case the Mazda 3 hatchback – is the more sensible buy.
-It handles better, is more economical, just as practical, faster, and of course is cheaper.
+The CX-30 is a decent car – it handles well, looks smart and has an interior to match.
+But as is always the case with crossovers, the conventional car on which it’s based – the Mazda 3 hatchback – is the more sensible buy.
+It drives better, is more economical, just as practical, faster, and of course is cheaper.
 You've got to really want the extra ride height, and in doing so you'll compromise versatility when it comes to carrying passengers.
 Odd.

 The Rivals